 A car accident can be traumatic, both mentally and physically.
 Healing can be a long process, but the sooner you start, the quicker you will begin to feel better.
 Your behavior in the few days following your accident can set the tone for the rest of your recovery.
 Failing to take care of yourself can mean a longer recovery period.

 Consider the following tips for healing after your car accident.

-Car accident injuries can range from a few bruises to extreme internal damage.
-If you’re in a car accident, you should see a doctor for a check up, even if you think you’re all right.
+Car accident injuries can range from a few bruises to whiplash to extreme internal damage.
+If you’re in a car accident, you should see a doctor for a check up, even if you think you’re fine.
 A doctor can ensure you don’t have a concussion or any unseen internal injuries.
 Pay attention to your doctor’s diagnosis and follow their instructions.
 Be sure to make an appointment for a check up so the doctor can assess your progress.